Paul Baker

 There are entrances on either end of the arena.
 Fans will enter at ground level, with stairs leading up to the main concourse.
 The concourse, which is carpeted, encircles the entire arena and is open on one corner, where the video board is located.
 The concourse overlooks Meade Stadium on one side, and the Ryan Center is open during football games.
 Concession stands and rest rooms are plentiful enough for a typical Rams crowd, and lines are not an issue here.

 All seats are individual Rhody blue folding stadium seats.
-The upper level feature a very steep pitch, which ensures excellent views of the action on the court from all points inside the Ryan Center.
+The upper level features a very steep pitch, which ensures excellent views of the action on the court from all points inside the Ryan Center.
 The furthest seat is only 74 feet from the basketball court.
 The intimate design of the Ryan Center means that the building can get very loud when the Rams are on a roll.

-Return on Investment 4
+Return on Investment 5

 Parking is free in the lots adjacent to the Ryan Center.
 Concession prices, while not inexpensive, are in line with other venues in the area.

-Extras 3
+Extras 4

 The University’s Athletic Hall of Fame is located in the Ryan Center.
-Plaques honoring the enshrined line the walls of the facility.
-Banners honoring URI championship and tournament teams hang from the rafters of the Ryan Center.
-There is also a display on the main concourse containing various Rams trophies accumulated over their history.
+Plaques honoring the enshrined line the walls throughout the facility.

 Another extra point is awarded for the design of the Ryan Center, which is meant to evoke visions of nearby beaches.
 The stair towers are designed to resemble lighthouses, and the carpets on the concourse contain wave patterns on them, as well as shades of blue and tan found on the beach.
 It is a very pleasing venue to the eye.